 6. Taper – do you require the sides to be tapered/sloped.
 This is recommended to assist with multi directional use (on lower ramps) and minimises trip hazards for ambulant users.

-7. Wings – for higher ramps, a wing may be a great option (for the same reasons as the taper) as you can see pictured below.
+7. Wings – for higher ramps, a wing may be a great option (for the same reasons as the taper).